DerekHJH/derekhjh.github.io/_publications/2022-10-01-coming-out-soon.md

 Thank you for clicking into this section (hug hug).
 But as a first-year Ph.D. student, I am still struggling to get my first paper published.
 I believe we shall soon see the first and then more publications in the near future.

-Recently, I have two papers under review, which could not be listed here due to the double-blind priciple.
+Recently, I have two papers under review, which could not be listed here due to the double-blind principle.

 Yes, I do have my deepest faith in that. \\(>v<)/